 - Let the potato croquettes rest on paper towels and serve hot with dipping sauces if desired.

-Potato croquettes are my go-to recipe for a fun tapas party, and kids love them too!
+This potato croquettes recipe is my go-to tapas dish for a fun party, and kids love them too!
 They may be time consuming, but worth every bite!